woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 ----------------

 Download the latest version via the WoPeD website www.woped.org.

 For Microsoft Windows, download WoPeD-install-windows-@wopedversion@.zip, unpack it with an archiving tool and run the contained executable WoPeD-install.exe.
-You may want to assign WoPeD.exe as the standard application for the file type "pnml" to open a net with WoPeD just by double-clicking on the associated PNML document.

 For Linux, download WoPeD-install-linux-@wopedversion@.tgz, unpack and decompress it with the tar utility.
 Then launch the contained executable WoPeD-install.

-For MacOS, download WoPeD-install-macos-@wopedversion@.zip and decompress it into the target folder of your choice.
-Then launch the contained package installer WoPeD-install.pkg.
+For MacOS, download WoPeD-install-macos-@wopedversion@.pkg, move it into the target folder of your choice and launch the package file.

 In all three cases, a setup wizard appears and will guide you through the installation process, letting you choose several installation options.
 Note that the creation of desktop and start menu shortcuts may not work on all target GUI systems.

+You may want to assign WoPeD as the standard application opening PNML documents.
+Under Windows this is simply done in the control panel, under MacOS it is already enabled in the package properties.
+Try it.

 That's it!